Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 **Behavior details:**
 - If the `dbt_cloud.yml` file exists, it takes precedence over any login flow and the extension uses it automatically.
-- If the file missing, you'll be prompted to sign in or add the file.
+- If the file is missing, you'll be prompted to sign in or add the file.

 ## Configure environment variables locally {#configure-environment-variables}